Battle of Lijevče Field

-The Battle of Lijevče Field (Bitka na Lijevča polju) was a battle fought between 30 March and 8 April 1945 between the Croatian Armed Forces (HOS, the amalgamated Ustashe Militia and Croatian Home Guard forces) and Chetnik forces on the Lijevče field near Banja Luka in what was then the Independent State of Croatia (NDH).
+The Battle of Lijevče Field (Bitka na Lijevča polju) was fought between 30 March and 8 April 1945 between the Croatian Armed Forces (HOS, the amalgamated Ustashe Militia and Croatian Home Guard forces) and Chetnik forces on the Lijevče field near Banja Luka in what was then the Independent State of Croatia (NDH).

 History

 In December 1944, the Montenegrin Chetniks of Lieutenant Colonel Pavle Đurišić began withdrawing from German occupied Montenegro towards Northeastern Bosnia, where a meeting was convened with Draža Mihailović and other Chetnik leaders. Đurišić was critical of Mihailović's leadership, and decided to move west to Slovenia and seek Allied protection, contrary to Mihailović's conception of returning to Serbia.
 Chetnik commanders Zaharije Ostojić and Petar Baćović, and ideologue Dragiša Vasić joined him. Đurišić made a deal with the NDH authorities and Montenegrin separatist and NDH ally Sekula Drljević for safe passage through the territory of the NDH, for which Mihailović denounced him as a traitor.
 Under the agreement, Đurišić's troops were supposed to join Drljević's Montenegrin National Army and recognize Drljević as the Montenegrin leader.

 The HOS and Drljević apparently intended to use the agreement as a trap for Đurišić, who also did not plan to stick to the agreement and kept moving on his own.
 This led to open conflict with the HOS.
 The first clashes occurred on 30 March around the town of Bosanska Gradiška.
 The entire Chetnik 8th Montenegrin Army, strengthened with several other Chetnik Corps, crossed the Vrbas River by 1 April.
 The HOS assembled a large force that was better organized and had a significant advantage in heavy weapons, under the command of General Vladimir Metikoš.
 They attacked the Chetnik forward units and forced them to withdraw towards the Lijevče field, north of Banja Luka.
 The HOS then attacked Đurišić's forces on the Lijevče field and blocked their path to the west.
 The Chetnik attempts of a breakthrough were unsuccessful, and most of the army surrendered during a large HOS attack on 7 and 8 April.
 A smaller detachment led by Đurišić tried to break through the HOS lines by moving south.
 Due to the desertion of his troops and the Partisan forces on his way, Đurišić agreed to another deal with the HOS.
 He was subsequently executed, along with other Chetnik officers.

 The bulk of the Montenegrin Chetniks were recruited into Drljević's army and placed under the command of the HOS.